Fierce Diablo winds and strongest fire weather this season force power cuts to nearly 400,000 customers in Northern California

 As authorities in California prepare for the worst, firefighters in Colorado are still battling the East Troublesome Fire, which continues to devastate parts of northern Colorado, swallowing homes and businesses in its path.

-That blaze, near Grimes Peak in the Arapaho National Forest, has burned more than 188,000 acres and is only 4% contained.
+That blaze, near Grimes Peak in the Arapaho National Forest, has burned more than 190,000 acres and is only between 4% and 5% contained.
 Evacuations are continuing across Grand County.

 Snow and cold temperatures moved into the Rockies and central Colorado late Saturday and will remain in the region Sunday, conditions that will help tamp down that blaze, meteorologists said.